 If you saw a toddler inching too close to a dangerous situation, you’d call out to their parents.
 If necessary, you might even rush over to help.
 You don’t need to be “woke” to be a good person.
 Good people simply find ways to care and connect.
 They look for ways to ease suffering and resist being part of a system that causes it.

 Let the same moral compass guide you when it comes to race issues.
 Tap into your goodness but spare yourself the unhealthy quest for perfection.
 Showing up to do the work is enough.

 Getting Help to Dig Deeper

 Even with a thousand posts like this, you may still be up against years or decades of social conditioning.
 Your good intentions may be butting up against multiple blind spots and lessons learned at a very young age.
 Your loved ones and community may not support your desire to dismantle racial walls.

 To secure the support you need, some measure of professional guidance can be helpful.
 Working with a therapist is an excellent opportunity to grow and evolve.
 Amidst the division and paranoia of 2020, counseling may be the safe space you desperately need.
 Together you and your therapist can set goals for becoming the racially-aware ally you want to be.
 I am here for you.
-Please consider individual counseling and reach out soon to learn more about how we can help.
+Please consider individual online counseling and reach out soon to learn more about how we can help.